darius/parson/README.md

   * It should be made easy to use with a separate lexer, and I haven't tried this enough to say it's ready (it's probably not).

-  * Also to be easy to write a 'real' compiler, where source-location info gets added to all the AST nodes or whatever representation you're building.
+  * It should also be easy to write a 'real' compiler, where source-location info gets added to all the AST nodes or whatever representation you're building.
 This is doable but should be more automated.